-This group will now be meeting on the last Thursday of each month.
+This group will now be meeting each month.
 Please note-this group has now moved to an evening time slot to enable more partners to attend.

 This is a social meeting group for partners or significant others (anyone closely supporting a trans partner, or trans friend or family member).